k1915361/django-model-api-server/README.md

 # API - Interactive python shell
 python3.11 manage.py shell

-from webapp.models import Choice, Question  # Import the model classes we just wrote.
+from polls.models import Choice, Question  # Import the model classes we just wrote.

 # No questions are in the system yet.
 Question.objects.all()